 HTML offers a selection of elements which help to create interactive user interface objects.

 Web Components is an HTML-related technology which makes it possible to, essentially, create and use custom elements as if it were regular HTML.
 In addition, you can even create custom versions of standard HTML elements, as well.

 These are old HTML elements which are deprecated and should not be used.
 You should never use them in new projects, and should replace them in old projects as soon as you can.
 They are listed here for informational purposes only.

 Scalable Vector Graphics (SVG) is an XML-based markup language for describing two-dimensional vector graphics.
 There are several ways of including SVG in HTML:

-embed methods usage is under 1%.
+The object, iframe and embed methods usage is under 1%.

-Inline SVG refers to SVG code that is included right in the markup.
+line SVG refers to SVG code that is included right in the markup.

 SVG images can be used as an image format:

 The initial blog post on this study was published on CSS-Tricks.

 The websites from Google's top twenty results are receiving the most traffic, relative to their positions.
 Therefore we can only assume that their relevance is very high for this study as they are the most popular.